 Data Scientists vs Data Analysts

-The data analysts are also consumers of that data but they’re using it more like an ad hoc to answer questions for the business, but they’re not actually building decision engines for predictive applications.
+The data analysts are also consumers of that data.
+But they’re using it more like an ad hoc to answer questions for the business.
+They’re not actually building decision engines for predictive applications.
 So, the more sophisticated type model-building is the realm of data scientists, whereas data analysts are more about figuring out what the data says and getting that information to the decision makers across the organization.

 If you’ve made it to this point and you find yourself leaning more towards the data scientist role, then you’ll probably love a recent video I just did on the data science career path and all of the killer opportunities available upon it.
 Check it out here.